diegomigliavacca/easySos/README.md

 9) If you need, you can modify XML metadata inside service->get.php.
 It's just a "startElement", "writeAttribute", "endElement" matter.
 Refer at PHP <a href="http://php.net/manual/en/book.xmlwriter.php" target="_blank">Xml Writer</a> documentation

-10) You will need to create a proper client editing the file protected->views->site->index.php
+10) You will need to create a proper client side editing the file protected->views->site->index.php

+11) Get involved in developing EasySos!